 The most advanced web application of that kind is CrypTool.
 It is not only a web application, there are also versions of that program designed for Windows, Linux and MacOs operating systems.
 It is a great application which provides both theory and practical implementations of huge variety of ciphers.
 It also gives information about digital and electronic signatures, key exchange protocols, random key generators and many more.
 It covers almost all topics connected with the cryptology.
 The author of CrypTool is Bernhard Esslinger.
 There were many university workers involved in the project from universities of Darmstadt, Duisburg-Essen, Kassel and Siegen.
 The first version of the program was released1998.
 The newest application CrypTool 2 released two years ago.
 It provides modern graphical user interface.
 It realises all ciphers with graphical block workflows which enables user to see every step of encryption or decryption process.
 However this approach makes encryption pipeline more difficult than filling in required coefficient in a cipher’s form in the previous version of CrypTool.
 Both versions have some advantages and drawbacks but none of them provides theory part.
 Cipher descriptions are available on web version of CrypTool – CrypTool Online.
 It is suited for any kind of users, no one should have any problems with using it.
 It has almost every feature which such a service should be equipped with.
 Thanks to accessible characterizations and clear, and professional approach to the practical presentation of ciphers online version outwent other versions.
 This diploma thesis application was inspired by CrypTool software.

 The final solution is the web application supporting the encrypting algorithms.
 One of the most important assumptions connected with the solution is that ordinary user may not be familiar with the cryptology or have sufficient knowledge of mathematics or computer science that is why the theoretical background was provided.
 The application is divided into two main parts: theoretical and practical.
 The theoretical part of the application explains the basis related to the subject of cryptology and gives the introductions to each cipher used in the application.
-These sites provides all required information to understand and enable user to try how the cipher works.
+These sites provide all required information to understand and enable user to try how the cipher works.
 All the information is presented in such a way that everyone will understand operation of the cryptography system: people acquainted with the topic as well as these who read about ciphers for the first time.
 The second part of the application is focused on the application of the cryptography systems.
 Within these sites user is able to use the ciphers.
 Each cipher is editable, there is a possibility to change important coefficients and options.
 The application has got functionalities of encryption and decryption of arbitrary text.
 One of the most important aspects concerning the practical part is the section describing safety of the cryptosystem.
 Application not only gives the general information about the safety of the cryptography system but also reacts to the provided input.
 The output about the safety depends closely on all provided data.
 This functionality gives the real filling about the cipher, user can try lot of examples, modifications of the cipher and compare achieved outputs.
 This is the feature which set the software apart from other available programs.
 After research of many web sites and tests of few desktop applications the conclusion is that none of them have the connection between encryption and immediate feedback about the security level of the cryptogram.

 Involved technologies